Frequency, subband selection, and RFI

 Subband Naming Convention

-Users will have to select the subbands they wish to observe when proposing and at the time of definition of the proposed observations.
+Users will have to select the subbands they wish to observe at the time of proposing and observation scheduling.

 In the convention of the observing system, each subband is identified by a number.
-This number is related to the sky frequency through the following formula:
+This number is related to the sky frequency, where the number of the subband, S, containing a certain frequency, ν, is given by:

 where n is the Nyquist zone (see Table above), νclk is the clock frequency (200 or 160 MHz), and ⌊ and ⌋ denotes the "floor" function.